hyraiq/mobjack/doc/setup.md

 # Load some fixtures into the database so that you have something to play with
 $ docker compose run php make fixtures

-# Create the test database and schema (fixtures are loaded and refreshed automatically for tests)
-$ docker compose run php make test-db
 ```

 You can now access the application at <http://localhost:8080>!